Multiple Change Point Estimation in Stationary Ergodic Time Series: Introduction

-As follows from an impossibility result by \cite{Ryabko:10discr}, it is impossible to estimate the number of change points in the general setting that we consider.
-Thus, we assume that $\kappa$ is known.
-The case of $\kappa=1$ has been addressed in \cite{Ryabko:103s} where a simple consistent algorithm to estimate one change point is provided.
+The case of $\kappa=1$ was addressed in \cite{Ryabko:103s}, where a simple consistent algorithm for estimating one change point was provided.
 The general case of $\kappa >1$ turns out to be much more complex.
-With the sequence containing multiple change points, the algorithm is required to simultaneously analyze multiple segments of the input sequence, with no a-priori lower bound on their lengths.
-In this case the main challenge is to ensure that the algorithm is robust with respect to segments of arbitrarily small lengths.
-Usually in statistics this is done using methods based on the speed of convergence of sample averages to expectations.
-In the context of stationary ergodic processes, such tools are unavailable as no guarantees on the speed of convergence exist.
-Hence, the simultaneous analysis of segments of arbitrarily small lengths is conceptually much more difficult.
+With the sequence containing multiple change points, the algorithm is required to simultaneously analyse multiple segments of the input sequence, with no a-priori lower bound on their lengths.
+In this case the main challenge is to ensure that the algorithm is robust with respect to segments of arbitrarily small length.
 The problem is considerably simplified if additionally a lower bound on the minimum separation of the change points is provided.
-Under this assumption, an algorithm is proposed in \cite{khaleghi:12mce} that gives a list of possibly more than $\kappa$ candidate estimates, whose first $\kappa$ elements are asymptotically consistent, but it makes no attempt to estimate $\kappa$.
+Indeed, the method of \cite{Ryabko:103s} for $\kappa=1$ also relies on the knowledge of such parameter, namely, a lower bound on the minimum distance of the change point from the two end-points.
+With this additional information, some inference can be made even in the case where $\kappa > 1$ is unknown.
+Specifically, an algorithm is proposed in \cite{khaleghi:12mce} which, without the knowledge of $\kappa$, gives an exhaustive list of candidate estimates whose first $\kappa$ elements are asymptotically consistent.
+In this work we do not assume that a lower bound on the minimum separation of the change points is known.

-We use empirical estimates of the so-called distributional distance \cite{Gray:88}, which have proved useful in various statistical learning problems involving stationary ergodic time series \cite{Ryabko:103s,khaleghi:12mce,Ryabko:10clust,Khaleghi:12,Ryabko:121c}.
-Our method has a computational complexity that is at most quadratic in each argument.
-We evaluate it on synthetic data generated by processes that, while being stationary ergodic, do not belong to any ``simpler" class, and cannot be modeled as hidden Markov processes with countable state spaces.
-Moreover, the single-dimensional marginals before and after each change point are the same.
-To the best of our knowledge, none of the existing change point estimation algorithms work in this scenario.
+Our algorithm is based on empirical estimates of the so-called distributional distance \cite{Gray:88}, which have proven useful in various statistical learning problems involving stationary ergodic time series \cite{Ryabko:103s,khaleghi:12mce,Ryabko:10clust,Khaleghi:12,Ryabko:121c}.
+The computational complexity of our algorithm is at most quadratic in each argument.
+We evaluate the proposed method on synthetic data generated by processes that, while being stationary ergodic, do not belong to any of the ``simpler" classes studied in the literature on such problems, and cannot be modelled as hidden Markov processes with a countable set of states.
+Moreover, in the considered examples the single-dimensional marginals before and after each change point are the same.